 I was glad I could talk it over with him that night, thanks to a three-hour time zone difference between Toronto and Vancouver.

 The next morning we pitched the idea to Subway and they loved it.
 Because it complied with all the restrictions they had given to us, the CBC couldn’t say no. To show a little gratitude as a concession, we included their HNIC logo in the commercial and on the cups.

 We developed a 30 second TV commercial to run during the playoffs.
 It featured Richard and Marcel Dionne in a Subway store.
 We also designed in store point of sale and a series of collectible plastic cups with youthful photos of three greats whose name had previously never been on The Cup.
 We still have a few around.

 Our thanks to Richard, Marcel Dionne and Cam Neely for having a great sense of humour about their playing days.
 It was the first commercial like this for Richard and Marcel where they had to do a little acting and they were great to work with.
 The CBC, not so much.

-At the end of the Stanley Cup playoffs, the promotion had been a great success, driving sales without any apparent endorsement from organized hockey, the NHL, any active players or teams, any CBC hockey announcing staff, the HNIC music or the Stanley Cup.
+At the end of the Stanley Cup playoffs, the promotion had been a great success, driving sales without any apparent endorsement from organized hockey, the NHL, any active NHL players or teams, any CBC hockey announcing staff or commentators, the HNIC music or even any mention of the Stanley Cup.